Lie theory of finite simple groups and the Roth property: Nondegeneracy for the universal calculus

+\begin{theorem} Let $G$ be a finite group such that the conjugation representation on $\C G$ contains every irrep (`Roth property').
+Then it is nondegenerate. \end{theorem} We will prove this by proving a more general result, Proposition~\ref{rothW}.
+Here we work with the expression \eqref{e:KViaChar}.
+We note that this formulation of the Killing form via the character of the conjugation representation $\C\CC$ makes sense for any representation $W$ as a bilinear form on $\C G$.
+Namely we let

-where $\{x_a\ |\ a\in G\}$ is a basis of $\C G$.
-It is well-known that such a symmetric bilinear form is nondegenerate if and only if $W$ contains every irrep of $G$ with positive multiplicity.
+where $\{a\ |\ a\in G\}$ is a basis of $\C G$.
+It is well-known that this symmetric bilinear form on $\C G$ is nondegenerate if and only if $W$ contains every irrep of $G$ with positive multiplicity.
 This follows from semisimplicity of the group algebra $\C G$ and general facts about semisimple algebras.
-(Namely, if an algebra is semisimple then it is a direct sum of matrix blocks.
-If $W=\oplus_i n_iV_i$ for some multiplicities $n_i$ then $K_W$ has a block form with $n_i$ times the Euclidean inner product on each matrix block.
-This is because an element in a matrix block corresponding to an irrep acts as zero by left multiplication on any other block and hence in any other irrep.
-Hence $K_W$ is nondegenerate iff all the $n_i>0$).
-The case $W=\C G$ with the conjugation representation is therefore nondegenerate {\em iff} the conjugation representation contains every irrep.
-If $Z(G)$ is trivial then this is the Roth property.
-For the case of the universal calculus we are interested in the case $W=\C.(G\setminus\{e\})$ where we remove the group identity.
-We are also interested in restricting the Killing form to $\C.(G\setminus\{e\})$ but we defer this for the moment.
+Namely, if an algebra is semisimple then it is a direct sum of matrix blocks.
+If $W=\bigoplus_i n_iV_i$ for some multiplicities $n_i$ of irreps $V_i$ then $K_W$ has a block form with $n_i$ times the Euclidean inner product on each matrix block.
+This is because an element in a matrix block corresponding to a particular irrep acts as zero by left multiplication on any other block and hence in any other irrep.
+Hence $K_W$ is nondegenerate on $\C G$ if and only if all the $n_i>0$.

-\begin{lemma} Let $G$ be a finite group.
-Suppose $\C G$ under conjugation contains every irreducible of $G$ with strictly positive multiplicity.
-Then so does $W=\C.(G\setminus\{e\})$. \end{lemma} \begin{proof} $W$ spanned by set $G\setminus\{e\}$ still contains a copy of the trivial representation since this set is permuted by conjugation and hence the element $\theta=\sum_{a}x_a$, where we sum over $a\in G\setminus \{e\}$, is invariant.
-As $\C G= W\oplus\C.e$ as a $G$-module, if any nontrivial representation is contained in $\C G$ then it must also be in $W$. \end{proof}